Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

 The Fund uses leverage to enhance returns, although this does increase the volatility of returns.
-As of December 31, 2022, the Fund had 120.2% of its net assets invested in securities, and the use of leverage in an up market contributed 100-plus basis points to relative performance.
+As of March 31, 2024, the Fund had 116.4% of its net assets invested in securities, and the use of leverage in a rising market added approximately 140 basis points to relative performance.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.